Market intelligence for international student recruitment from ICEF

 The announcement is believed to be a response to the shooting of two National Guard troops on 26 November 2025, allegedly by an Afghan national.

-Most of the countries that have been added to the list are in Africa, as shown in the screenshot below from the Washington Post.
+Most of the new countries on the list are in Africa, as shown in the screenshot below from the Washington Post.

 Northern Africa composes the largest proportion of nationalities now banned from entering the US, while sub-Saharan countries are more likely be “restricted.”
 Source: Washington Post